The 10 Best Barefoot Running Shoes in 2023

 All this, and yet, these little foot tanks only weigh 6.4 oz with a 3.7 mm outsole and a 2mm EVA foam insole.

 So, although these are your traditional five-finger running shoes, they aren’t the most flexible of this variety.
 All that protection will get in the way of your foot’s agility, but if you plan on running over rocks or gravel, the added durability is probably worth it.

-Well, that’s my list of the top 10 pairs I think you should consider in 2022.
+Well, that’s my list of the best barefoot running shoes I think you should consider in 2023.